rung/training-devenv-security/4-exercise4/README.md

 # Exercise4: CI/CD Attacks
 ## Goal
-- Attack CI/CD pipeline and understand the attack surface
+- Attacks on CI/CD pipelines and understanding the attack surface
   - Assume a developer's device is compromised
   - Assume tool/software dependencies are compromised